aayushkc01/aayushkc01/README.md

 ---

 ### 🚀 About Me
-- 🎓 CS student passionate about software engineering & problem solving
+- 🎓 Computer Science student obsessed with understanding how software works under the hood
-- 💻 I build full-stack web applications and backend systems
+- 💻 I build full-stack products and backend systems that are engineered, not just coded
-- 🌱 Currently learning: Data Structures, System Design, and Cloud
+- 🌱 Currently sharpening my skills in Data Structures, System Design, and Cloud infrastructure
-- 🎯 Goal: Become a high-impact software engineer
+- 🎯 My mission: build software that scales, lasts, and makes a real impact engineer

 ---